 Not quite.
 But it will look like commencement and it will include the best parts of the commencement ceremony.
 You will be able to bring four guests to celebrate with you.
 During the ceremony, your degree will be conferred, your name will be read, you will have the opportunity to walk across the stage, and you will be congratulated by the president.

-You and your guests should arrive together at the Georgia College Centennial Center, 251 S. Clark Street, Milledgeville, Georgia, 31061, fifteen minutes before your session start time.
+You and your guests should arrive together at the Georgia College Centennial Center, 251 S. Clark Street, Milledgeville, Georgia, 31061, at least fifteen minutes before your session start time.
 You must bring your reservation page with you.

-You must arrive fifteen minutes before your scheduled event time to ensure inclusion in the ceremony.
 Late arrivals will not be admitted to the Centennial Center.
 You may have the opportunity to participate in a later session if space is available.

 You may bring up to four guests with you to the commencement experience.
 All guests, regardless of age, will be counted in your four guest limit.
 Additional guests will not be allowed to enter the building or congregate outside.
 There is no overflow seating.

 The Centennial Center is an accessible facility.
 However, if one of your guests requires the use of a wheelchair or other mobility accommodations, you must provide that equipment.
 We will not have wheelchairs on site.
 Guests will also need to enter and leave the facility at a steady walking pace; please take this into consideration as you plan.